droididan/Android-Interview/core-android.md

 ### Core Android

 * **Explain activity lifecycle.** OnCreate -&gt; OnStart -&gt; OnResume -&gt; onPause -&gt; OnStop -&gt; OnDestroy
-* **Tell all the Android appplication components. **Activities - dictate the UI, Services - Handle long running operations on the background , BroadCast Receivers - They handle communication between Android OS and applications, Content Providers -&gt; They handle data and database management issues.
+* **Tell all the Android appplication components. **`Activities` - dictate the UI,` Services` - Handle long running operations on the background , `BroadCast Receivers` - They handle communication between Android OS and applications, `Content Providers` They handle data and database management issues.
-* **Service vs IntentService. **The _Service \_can be used in tasks with no UI, but shouldn't be too long.
+* **Service vs IntentService. **`The`_`Service`  can be used in tasks with no UI, but shouldn't be too long.
 If you need to perform long tasks, you must use threads within Service.
-The \_IntentService_
+The `IntentService`_
   can be used in long tasks usually with no communication to Main Thread.
 If communication is required, can use Main Thread handler or broadcast intents.
 Another case of use is when callbacks are needed \(Intent triggered tasks\).

 * **What is the structure of an Android Application? **Manifest, assets, resources, java classs

-* **How to persist data in an Android app? **Shared Preferences, internal database like Realm, Room, SQLite, AndroidORM etc...
+* **How to persist data in an Android app? **Shared Preferences, internal database like Realm, Room, SQLite, AndroidORM and many more, less common - Writing to a file.

 * **How would you perform a long-running operation in an application? **With a background Service.